ppetoumenos/comp26020-problems/CPP_W2-Generic/02-ctemplates/README.md

 provided, using int for c3 and c4 leads to loss of precision.
 Adding the two numbers together produces the wrong result.

-Rewrite this program to use make `Complex` templated on the type of the real and imaginary parts.
+Rewrite this program to make `Complex` templated on the type of the real and imaginary parts.
 The main function then should create different instantiations for the c1/2 and c3/4.